 Volunteer Instructors: Volunteer instructors are hired to teach sailing using the same criteria as those used to hire paid instructors.
 Your willingness to volunteer your time and knowledge is deeply appreciated.

 Training: Sailing Instructors will be trained in Club specific policies and procedures by the Head of Instruction.
-Ordinarily, Instructor Training would occur in-person, but due to Covid restrictions, training will occur this year through an online course.
-Accommodations can be made for those who do not have access to internet resources or are not comfortable using them.
+Attendance at Instructor Training Weekend on April 23rd (new staff) and 24th (all staff) is required.
+Further instructor development opportunities will be available throughout the summer.
 Paid staff will earn their hourly rate for all time used on trainings and instructor development seminars.
-Throughout the season instructors are expected to further develop their sailing and/or racing skills and ability to teach on additional fleets to increase future hiring potential.
+Throughout the season instructors are encouraged to further develop their sailing and/or racing skills and ability to teach on additional fleets to increase future hiring potential.
 Instructors are encouraged to document their sailing hours for use towards national certifications.

 Evaluations: The performance of instructors will be evaluated during the season by the Head of Instruction.

 Instructor Application Procedure

 Each instructor applicant must complete and submit either the New Instructor or Returning Instructor Application Survey (both linked below) by 5:00pm CST on Friday February 11th .